Monday, December 14, 2009

 A lot of great photography exhibitions are currently up, especially in L.A.
 Here are some of the highlights:

-at LACMA.
+New Topographics: Photographs of a Man-Altered Landscape at LACMA.
 This exhibition has several artists lectures and artist exhibition walkthroughs that are worth checking out.

 Locating Landscape: New Strategies, New Technologies at Sam Lee Gallery.